Salud Algabre

 Algabre was born in 1896 to an upper-class family in Laguna.
 Her father was Maximo Algabre, a landowner from Cabuyao, and her mother was Justina Tirones, a seamstress.
-Only nine survived out of her six siblings.
+Only six survived out of her nine siblings.

 Education

 Algabre was sent to Manila in 1903–1909 to obtain formal education.
 She lived with her uncle in Tondo, Manila.
 She was able to finish grade four until her mother made her stop due to fears of being taken away to the United States by her American teacher.
 She was privately tutored until 1st year high school.
 She spoke Tagalog, Spanish, and English.

 Family

 Algabre's family has a history of participation in the country's revolution.
 Her grandfather led the town as gobernadorcillo until he was banished because he refused to kiss the hand of Spanish friars.
 He slashed his throat as a gesture of protest against the civil authority of the colonizers.
 His father eventually lost his land properties.
 Both his grandfather and father fought as soldiers on battles against the Spaniards.

 Her uncle and relatives were also a member of the organization that spearheaded the country's revolution against Spanish colonial rule: Katipunan.
 Some of her relatives were exiled due to their illicit participation.

 Algabre had many suitors and chose Severo Generalla.
 She married him at 21 years old in 1915.
 Her husband was the president of the Tobacco Workers Union of the Philippines.
 Her husband got involved in labor movements and it led to some troubles so they left Manila and returned to her hometown in Cabuyao.
 There they owned a stall at the local public market and worked as farmers, despite the loss of their lands as they relocated back to the province.